Sprule/WebApp-BoilerPlate-Dom/README.md

 * **MongoDB/Mongoose(Typegoose):** NoSQL Database
   * MongoDB sets up the database
   * Mongoose is a tool to work with MongoDB and supports async/await
-* **Passport.js:** Authentication
-  * Username/Password (Local Strategy)
-  * Google Authentication Strategy
-* **Bcrypt:** Helps hash passwords.
-Used with passport.js during signup to hash the password and save it to mongodb.
-Then during login Bcrypt will compare the given password in the form with the hashed password saved in the db.
-* **Express-session:** Session middleware for Express.
-Handles the management of sessions.
-Uses cookies to log sessionID
-  * In CORS on the backend.
-Set the HTTP header Access-Control-Allow-Credentials value to true to allow receiving and sending cookies by a CORS Request. `credentials: true`
-  * ```javascript
-      const corsMiddleware = cors({
-      origin: CLIENT_URL,
-      credentials: true,
-    })
-    ```
-  * On the frontend.
-Set the XMLHttpRequest.withCredentials flag to true.
-We're using axios in this project so...
-  *  ```javascript
-     Axios.defaults.withCredentials = true;
-     ```
-* **connect-mongo:** Mongodb session store that connects with express-session.
-Sessions created by express-session will be stored into MongoDB automatically when connecting this middleware during the express-session setup.
-  * ```javascript
-    const session = require("express-session");
-    const MongoStore = require("connect-mongo");
-    app.use(
-      session({
-          secret: "super-secret",
-          resave: false,
-          saveUninitialized: true,
-          store: MongoStore.create({ mongoUrl: mongoUrl })
-      })
-    );
-    ```
 * **Helmet.js**: API Security
 * **dotenv**
   * Loads environment variables from ```.env``` file into process.env.